 and management, including the representation of

 Hollinger and its former CEO Lord Conrad Black,

 and the thwarted hostile takeover of True North

 In addition to his commercial practice, Bob regularly litigates

 voting rights cases and Constitutional challenges to voter

 registration and identification laws.
-Bob serves as a Member of the
+Bob serves as the

-Advisory Board of the Brennan Center for Social Justice.
+Co-Chair of the Board of the Brennan Center for Justice at New York